Efreak/reddit-book-linker/README.md

 6. Install tampermonkey, greasemonkey, or etc.
 5. Install the script
 4. Go to reddit and add an api key (can be fake if you don't care)
+49. When you click someone's flair, it tries to linkify it.
+TODO: identify book subreddits so this doesn't interfere elsewhere.
 3. When you want to link to a book, do something like this: `[Book](/b "The Golden Compass") [Book](/b "0441940005")`

 - If you have an API key, you get this: